nordicenergy/ICO-Platform/README.md

 # Coindash - ICO/STO Platform

 The BitFinance Coin Offering Platform (coindash) allows you to run a secure and flexible web-based application that enables buyers to purchase your tokens before the point of initial allocation.
-Your tokens are purchased (or earned) by buyers when they contribute in ETH, EOS, BTC, CSH or BFN while the ICO/STOs is live.
+Your tokens are purchased (or earned) by buyers when they contribute in ETH, EOS, BTC, CDH or BFN while the ICO/STOs is live.
 For more information on the workflow and the components involved with the ICO/STO Platform, please refer to the ICO/STO Platform Overview document.
 BitFinance is a subsidiary of the corporation.

 #